This page provides answers to some frequently asked questions about the ANZKX program.

 How will my privacy be protected?

-Your information will not be shared with anyone outside the ANZKX program or the participating transplant centres without your permission.
+Your information will not be shared with anyone outside the ANZKX program and the participating transplant centres without your permission.

 Can I speak with the media about my transplant?